ventureoo/BloodFading/README.md

 #
 # Default value: 0.95
 coefficient: 0.95

+# Messages to be output by the bloodfading command
+messages:
+  onEnable: "&cYou have enabled the first-person blood effect."
+  onDisable: "&cYou have disabled the first-person blood effect."
+  noPermission: "&aYou don't have permission for this"
 ```

-If you change the `interval`, I recommend changing it along with the `coefficent` to make the fading look smooth to the player.
+If you change the `interval`, I recommend changing it along with the
+`coefficent` to make the fading look smooth to the player.

+## Commands

+For players who want to stay on Fancy graphics settings, but do not
+want to see the effect on the edges of the screen there is a command
+``/bloodfading`` (alias ``/bf``) to disable the effect.
+The command
+only works for players who have the ``bloodfading.toggle`` permission.

+The names of players who wish to disable the effect will be stored in
+the ``data.yml`` in the plugin directory.

 ## Requirements

 - Java 8+
 - Requires the latest ProtocolLib to support the latest versions of Minecraft.

+.. vim:set textwidth=70: